Friday, March 23, 2012

 • Waiver from all state mandated testing.

 Middle school, with multiple teachers, was a whole new ball game, with a whole new staff.
 At our first 504 meeting, they surprised us (the first of many nasty shocks) by telling us that if our son was sick, he should be on homebound instruction full-time.
 We argued, fought, and battled for hours until finally, the guidance counselor looked at us and said, “I get it.”
-She had realized what was best for the student was for him to be in school as much as he was able.
+She had realized what we'd been arguing that whole time: what was best for the student was for him to be in school as much as he was able.
 From then on, she was a fabulous ally.
 Two teachers outright refused to work with our son part-time, so she arranged for those two classes to be taught by a homebound tutor (another lesson: if you can’t beat them, work around them).
 So, his middle school 504 Plan ended up including the following accommodations:

 • Waive all district attendance requirements.